 PHYSICAL ACTIVITY FOR LEARNING

-In the academic year 2017/2018, the project began with heart rate classes at Norrevångsskolan in collaboration with special primary school Bredablick .
-This means that three days a week the students have a short pulse session where they perform heart rate training and activities for a short period of 20-30 min.
+The project with pulse lessons at Norrevångsskolan in cooperation with Grundsärskolan Bredablick began in the 2017/2018 school year.
+This means that three days a week the students have a short pulse session where they perform pulse-raising activity for a shorter period of 20-30min.

-At the same time as the pulse project started, we also started to develop our active classrooms at Norrevång 7-9.
-This may mean that brain-breaks are carried out during the theoretical sessions, but it also means that the classrooms are set up for physical activity.
-Among other things, there are lots of whiteboards and standing tables but also sit bikes, pilates balls, tactile materials, etc. This has contributed to increased goal achievement at the school!
+At the same time as the pulse project started, we also began developing our active classrooms at Norrevång 7-9.
+This may mean brain breaks during the theoretical lessons, but it also means that the classrooms are set up for physical activity.
+These include lots of whiteboards and standing tables, but also sitting wheels, pilates balls, tactile materials, etc.

-At Norrevångsskolan 7-9, in cooperation with Bredablick, 8 to 10 health days are held every school year where the traditional teaching is broken.
-The health days always include physical activity such as skiing, volleyball, orienteering, etc., but at our school this is often combined with the theoretical subjects also “moving out” their teaching to outdoor activities.
+At Norrevångsskolan 7-9, in cooperation with Bredablick, 8 to 10 health days are held every school year, breaking with traditional teaching.
+The health days always include physical activity such as skiing, volleyball, orienteering, etc., but at our school this is often combined with the theoretical subjects also “moving out” their teaching.
 This may involve writing poetry in the forest or creating artwork on the ski slopes.

 NORREVÅNGSSKOLANS IF (NIF)

-All pupils at Norrevångsskolan 7-9 and Bredablicksskolan are offered the opportunity to become members of NIF school sports association, free of charge!
-NIF has activities two days a week, Tuesdays and Thursdays, immediately following the end of the school day in the sports hall Eslövshallen.
+All students at Norrevångsskolan 7-9 and Bredablicksskolan are offered to become members of NIF, for free!
+NIF has activities two days a week, Tuesdays and Thursdays, immediately following the end of the school day in the Eslövshallen.
 In addition to the projects described on the front page, the pupils themselves control the activities at NIF and there are teachers on hand to support and help.
-There is everything from football to climbing walls and gym training.
-The activity conditions in Eslövshallen are fantastic!
+There is everything from football to climbing wall and gym training.
+The conditions in the Eslövshallen are fantastic!
 Participation is voluntary and the only requirement for regular attendance is if the pupil wants to compete under the NIF name, for example in the school football championships.

 In the 2019/2020 academic year, Norrevång 7-9 switched to full-time mentors.
-This has shown in evaluations that students feel more accessibility for help from the mentors, teaching staff have more time to be teachers and the stress among teachers is reduced.
+Evaluations have shown that students feel more accessible, teaching staff have more time to be teachers, and stress among educators is reduced.
 Guardians and pupils have more opportunity to interact with mentors and teachers are able to provide clearer direct feedback on subject-specific issues.

-All above has contributed to increased goal achievement at school, more focused students and less incidents!
+All this has contributed to increased achievement at the school!